Donald Trump Approval Rating Shows No Effect From Mueller Report, He Remains Most Unpopular In Polling History

 In the Ipsos poll, 43 percent of “all Americans” registered approval of Trump, while 42 percent of Americans “aware of the report” said they approved of Trump’s job performance.
 At the same time, 54 percent of all Americans said they disapproved of Trump, while 56 percent of those who were aware of the Mueller report registered disapproval.
 In other words, Trump is 14 points underwater with Americans aware of the Mueller report, but only 11 points underwater with All Americans, apparently indicating that the report has had a slightly negative effect Trump’s popularity.

-Polling expert Nate Silver, founder and editor of FiveThirtyEight.com, said on his Twitter account that claims that the media had “overhyped” the Trump-Russia collusion investigation appear to be untrue.
+Polling expert Nate Silver, founder and editor of FiveThirtyEight, said on his Twitter account that claims that the media had “overhyped” the Trump-Russia collusion investigation appear to be untrue.
 “It looks like most voters got about what they were expecting,” Silver said.

-The statistically weighted average of all polls compiled by Silver’s site FiveThirtyEight.com also showed little effect of the Mueller report on Trump’s approval and disapproval rating.
+The statistically weighted average of all polls compiled by Silver’s site FiveThirtyEight also showed little effect of the Mueller report on Trump’s approval and disapproval rating.
 In fact, in the history of such polls, going back to 1945, no president has shown a higher disapproval rating than Trump after 796 days in office — and only one, Ronald Reagan in 1983, had a lower approval rating.

-In the FiveThirtyEight.com average, Trump’s approval stood at 41.9 percent as of Tuesday, while his disapproval hit 53.2 percent, putting him 11.3 points underwater in the average of all polls.
+In the FiveThirtyEight average, Trump’s approval stood at 41.9 percent as of Tuesday, while his disapproval hit 53.2 percent, putting him 11.3 points underwater in the average of all polls.